sorayori/custom-subs/README.md

 # nedragrevev's English Subtitles

 This repository contains all the SSA English subtitles I've worked on or fixed to match the most common anime home releases.
-It's an ongoing project/hobby and will be slowly updated with more anime if I manage to find the time needed to do this.
+It's an ongoing project/hobby and will (may) be slowly updated with more anime if I manage to find the time needed to do this.

 ## What's the point of these?
 What's wrong with already available fansubs or the official BD subs?